cpueschel/Lammps-Data-File-Generator/README.md

 Generate data file for lammps using force field and a POSCAR (VASP) like input file.

 ##1.
 What does it do?
 Quickly generate a LAMMPS data file to define a force field for a periodic system and Van Der Waals interactional parameters data file.
 This includes:
 * Bonds
 * Angles
 * Proper Torsions (dihedrals)
+* Improper Torsions [Future]

+The tolerances can be adjusted in the config file, since it is likely that unoptimized structures will have errors in bond lengths.

 ##2.
 Required Dependencies
 Make sure you have installed pymatgen.
 This can be done: